h-ohsaki/chatgpt-el/README.md

    handy to replace the query text with the reply from the Ai.
 To do this, type `C-u C-u C-c Q`.

+7. You can change the AI engine to use by typing `C-c E` or executing M-x chatgpt-select-engine.

 # TROUBLE SHOOTING

 1. Make sure your Chromium/Chrome accepts a CDP connection on localhost:9000.